Anterior Cervical Discectomy & Fusion (ACDF)

 ACDF may be helpful in treating the following conditions:

-- Bulging and herniated disc: The gel-like material within the disc can bulge or rupture through a weak area in the surrounding wall (annulus).
-Irritation and swelling occurs when this material squeezes out and painfully presses on a nerve.
+- Herniated disc: the rubbery center of the disc can bulge or rupture through a weak area in the wall (annulus).
+Pain and swelling occurs when this material presses on a nerve.

 The surgical decision

-Your surgeon will also discuss the risks and benefits of different types of bone graft material.
+Your surgeon will also explain the various types of bone graft.
 Autograft is the gold standard for rapid healing and fusion, but the hip incision can be painful and at times lead to complications.
-Allograft (bone-bank) is more commonly used and has proven to be as effective for routine 1 and 2 level fusions in non-smokers.
+These materials are placed within the remaining disc space and act as a kind of mortar between the bones as your body heals.
+Each type has advantages and disadvantages, especially if you smoke or have poor bone health (osteoporosis).

 Who performs the procedure?